What is Full cream milk

 Substitute for Full cream milk

-If you’re looking for a substitute for full cream milk, there are several options available depending on your dietary preferences and the recipe you’re making.
-Here are some common substitutes for full cream milk:
+If you’re looking for substitutes for full cream milk, there are a few options depending on what you’re making or your dietary needs.
+Here are some good alternatives:

 Where to Buy Full cream milk